 All residents in Saudi Arabia must have health insurance and this is the biggest insurance market in the Kingdom.
 Whereas Saudi citizens have free public health insurance, expats must take out private health insurance.

 This is often arranged through employers.
-Many private insurers in Saudi Arabia offer schemes for companies which cover multiple employees.
+Many private insurers in Saudi Arabia offer schemes for companies that cover multiple employees.
 However, if your Saudi employer doesn’t cover you, or you want a higher level of coverage than what is provided, you can purchase an individual policy.
-Private packages vary, but usually cover basic GP and hospital treatment, emergency treatment, and maternity costs.
+Private packages vary but usually cover basic GP and hospital treatment, emergency treatment, and maternity costs.
 Coverage for things such as dental care and specialist treatment may need to be added, though.

 Saudi Arabia has a compulsory contribution-based social security system, although it doesn’t cover everyone.
-Private sector workers, plus some categories of public sector employee, make monthly insurance payments which are taken directly from their salaries.
+Private sector workers, plus some categories of public sector employees, make monthly insurance payments which are taken directly from their salaries.